numpy/numpy/doc/neps/nep-0040-legacy-datatype-impl.rst

   ufunc implementations closer.

-The issues surrounding the inner-loop functions have been discussed in some detail in the github issue 12518 [gh-12518]_.
+The issues surrounding the inner-loop functions have been discussed in some detail in the github issue gh-12518_ .

-A related information is the notion of the "identity" necessary for reductions.
+Reductions use an "identity" value.
-This is currently defined once per ufunc for example as ``0``.
+This is currently defined once per ufunc, regardless of the ufunc dtype signature.
-However, this can only work for numerical datatypes.
+For example  ``0`` is used for ``sum``, or ``math.inf`` for ``min``.
+This works well for numerical datatypes, but is not always appropriate for other dtypes.
 In general it should be possible to provide a dtype specific identity to the ufunc reduction.